Exynos7580/android_kernel_samsung_a3xeltexx/README.md

-# Nougat TouchWiz kernel for a3xelte
+# Nougat AOSP kernel for a3xeltexx
-## Warning: this is for Nougat stock and based on TouchWiz custom ROMs only
+# Modified by @alexax66 and @sekil
 How to build this kernel?

 1. Download this toolchain: `aarch64-cortex_a53-linux-gnueabi` here: https://www.androidfilehost.com/?fid=457095661767130542 and extract it